 During that period of self-education, I devoted myself to genealogical research.
-Initially the focus of the company was client work but I have now shifted to writing and lecturing.
+Initially the focus was on client, work but I have now shifted more towards writing and lecturing.
 I shifted the moment I received my first (very modest) checks for both.

 I am a “Roots” genealogist; I started tracing my family tree shortly after the Roots series was on television but I have always been interested in history.
 I especially like the aspect of comparing and contrasting the macro historical events that you learn in school with the micro historical events of our ancestors.

 I was an active “paper” genealogist for about 10 years until 1982, at which time I stopped doing genealogy to nurture a family, contribute to my community, and work professionally.
 I remember: